Power generation falls 25% as DisCos reject 371MW

 Despite the new rate, the DisCos have continued to underperform with continuing load rejection.

-A statement by ANED’s Executive Director, Research and Advocacy, Barrister Sunday Oduntan stated that “There were significant periods of low or reduced energy supply nationwide, leading up to the month of April, as a result of the various factors stated by the Minister of Power, Engr.
-Abubakar Aliyu, in March of this year.
-As such, the energy supplied to the distribution end of the value chain has been constrained”.
+A statement by ANED’s Executive Director, Research and Advocacy, Sunday Oduntan, read: “There were significant periods of low or reduced energy supply nationwide, leading up to the month of April, as a result of the various factors stated by the Minister of Power, Abubakar Aliyu, in March of this year.
+As such, the energy supplied to the distribution end of the value chain has been constrained.

+“DisCos remain committed to continually improving on electricity supply services, based on the energy made available to them on the grid on a daily basis.